-Wrist Watching: 5 More Athletes’ Wristwatches At the 2020 Olympic Games In Tokyo From Omega, Richard Mille, TAG Heuer, And Rolex
+Wrist Watching: 4 Athletes’ Wristwatches At the 2020 Olympic Games In Tokyo From Omega, Richard Mille, And TAG Heuer

-As our eagle-eyed spotter Nick Gould remarked in his first Olympic story this week, not all sports are wristwatch friendly.
-But luckily there have been some athletes who have worn watches while competing, and he and I (well, mostly Nick) have seen a few interesting timepieces competing along with their owners in the Olympics.
-Together, we present five more wrists to watch at the Tokyo 2020 Olympics.
+As our eagle-eyed spotter Nick Gould has remarked, not all sports are wristwatch friendly.
+But luckily there have been some athletes who have worn watches while competing, and he and I (well, mostly Nick) saw a few interesting timepieces competing along with their owners in the Olympics.
+Together, we present four wrists to have watched at the Tokyo 2020 Olympics.

-Irish golfer Rory McIlroy, as of press time still in the running for a gold medal, has been wearing a wonderfully personal Omega thanks to the special message inscribed into its NATO strap: the name and birthdate of his daughter.
+Irish golfer Rory McIlroy wore a wonderfully personal Omega thanks to the special message inscribed into its NATO strap: the name and birthdate of his daughter.

 Its manually wound Caliber 8928 Ti with co-axial escapement is interesting too, and not just because of its METAS Master Chronometer certification ensuring precision.
 With bridges and a base plate in ceramized titanium, this movement contains the co-axial escapement invented by Dr. George Daniels, whose free-sprung balance Omega has modified with a silicon balance spring.
 The movement’s special elements are rounded out by resistance to magnetic fields up to 15,000 Gauss and twin serially operating spring barrels that provide 72 hours’ worth of power reserve.